 Warranty Claims – The Case of the Bad Transmission.
 My client (a low income senior) purchased a replacement transmission that came with a full warranty.
 The transmission turned out to be a dud.
 When my client made a warranty claim the seller refused to honor it.

 Debt Defense – The Case of the Health Club Flub II.
-A debt collector sued my client for excessive and unlawful charges by a local Idaho Falls health club.
+A debt collector sued my client for what we believe to be excessive and unlawful charges related to a health club.

 Contractor Disputes – The Case of the Solar Panel blunder.
 My client hired a solar panel contractor to install solar panels.
 Almost a year lated, the panel had still not been successfully installed.

 Debt Defense – The Case of the Health Club Flub.
-A debt collector sued my client for excessive and unlawful charges by a local Idaho Falls health club.
+A debt collector sued my client for what we believe to be excessive and unlawful charges related to a health club.

 Contractor Disputes – The Case of the Unfinished Cabin.
 My client hired a contractor to make repairs on her cabin.
 The contractor left the job half done.
 While my client attempted to finish the job herself, the contractor filed a lien and demanded more money.